mistersound/electricity-demo/README.md

 Junior Dongo\
 Distributed, Embedded and Intelligent Systems, Department of Computer Science, Aalborg University

-It is used to managed electricity pricing.
+It is used to manage electricity pricing.
 Only price category is consider at the moment.

 ### Requirements